Thursday, February 6, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Home Wi-Fi router setup: Here’s the Internet setup page of an Asus router.
 Note the static IP information and custom DNS server settings.
 The former is applicable for an Internet plan with a static IP address.

-However, some Internet plans, especially those with static WAN IP addresses, will require you to type in the settings correctly.
+An Internet plan with a static WAN IP address will require you to type in the settings correctly.
 In this case, you need to enter the information, including the IP address, the subnet masks, and the default gateway provided by your provider.
-(It's generally best to copy and paste the information they provideโ€”one wrong digit will cause things to go haywire.)
+(It’s generally best to copy and paste the information they provide—one wrong digit will cause things to go haywire.)

-Extra: Switch a router’s WAN port
+Extra: Handling a router’s WAN port

 Generally, a router comes with a default WAN port, and it will work.
 However, some routers come with more options for this port, such as using a faster port for the WAN connection.